Thoughts and Encouragements for Wounded Helpers

 However, his theory also showed – in my opinion – to what extent Berne was a child of the modern time.
 His theory seems strongly inspired by Greek thinking and the so called 'enlightenment' that are so characteristic of post-war (World War II) modernism.
 This influence appears in the distinction he makes between emotions (Child), norms (Parent) and rational thoughts (Adult), and from the fact that he places rational Adult behavior in fact over and above the other two.
 Relationship and spiritual aspects remain outside the picture, while human rationality is implicitly elevated to be the highest norm.
 Norms and values we owe to our parents (with half implicitly the notion that these 'imposed' norms belong to the past, because modern, rational man can determine for himself what is good, purely by reason).
 And emotions are connected to 'being like a child' (read: irrational immaturity).

 The Bible clearly points in a different direction here.
 In the Biblical notion man is before anything else a spiritual being, created for the relationship with God and with each other.
 Ultimately, our emotions, our body and our mind have put to the service of this.
-I dig deeper into this in my Dutch article 'Verandering in ons leven' ('Change in our life').
+I dig deeper into this in my article ‘Life Renewal’ (on how change in our life comes about).

 The way in which TA discerns between 'Inner Parent', 'Adult' and 'Inner Cild', brings me to another issue.
 We have been created in God's image and likeness, and God is One.
 So, unity in our spiritual living and thinking, feeling and behaving is to be our goal.
 Where we make distinctions, or discern between various motivations or backgrounds to our behavior, that must always serve that goal of unity.
 What I do not appreciate is that Berne talks about 'ego states' where he means 'ways of speaking and behaving, inspired by experiences from our past'.
 Where Thomas Harris describes how Eric Berne came to his theory, he even speaks of 'personalities' (see the reference in note 1, Chapter 2, back translated from Dutch):